huseyin-karaca/huseyin-karaca.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second-year Master's student in Electrical and Electronics Engineering at [Bilkent University](https://ee.bilkent.edu.tr/en/), advised by [Dr. Süleyman Serdar Kozat](https://kilyos.ee.bilkent.edu.tr/~kozat/), with a strong interest in the foundations of machine learning and signal processing.
-I am currently seeking a PhD position where I can apply my skills to solve challenging problems.
+I am a second-year Master's student in Electrical and Electronics Engineering at [Bilkent University](https://ee.bilkent.edu.tr/en/), advised by [Prof. Dr. Süleyman Serdar Kozat](https://kilyos.ee.bilkent.edu.tr/~kozat/).
+My current research lies at the intersection of machine learning and signal processing, with a growing focus on the theoretical foundations that underpin these methods.
+I am particularly drawn to questions in statistical learning theory and am seeking a PhD position where I can pursue rigorous, theory-driven research.

 I hold a B.S. in Electrical and Electronics Engineering from [Middle East Technical University](https://eee.metu.edu.tr) and am a proud alumnus of [Ankara High School of Science](https://en.wikipedia.org/wiki/Ankara_Science_High_School).

-During my undergraduate studies, I worked with Dr. Elif Vural (METU), Dr. Aydogan Ozcan (UCLA), and Dr. Elif Uysal (METU).
+During my undergraduate studies, I worked with Assoc.
+Prof. Dr. Elif Vural (METU), Prof. Dr. Aydogan Ozcan (UCLA), and Prof. Dr. Elif Uysal (METU).
 You can learn more about my work through my [CV](/cv) and [publications](/publications).

 I am always open to discussing new research ideas and collaborations.
 Please feel free to get in touch.